-What is SEM Compared to SEO?
+What is the difference between SEM and SEO?

-They are not the same.
 But it’s not really SEO vs SEM either.
 They do work together closely as a team.

 SEO is search engine optimization.
 With SEO, you take certain steps to help your website appear higher in the organic search results in Google.